 1) The way the protocol works in relation to the Autonomous Systems:

-EGP (Exterior Gateway Protocol) – working outside of the Autonomous Systems and ensure their connectivity.
+- EGP (Exterior Gateway Protocol) – working outside of the Autonomous Systems and ensuring their connectivity.
 This includes BGP

 2) The protocol’s operation algorithm: